 - 2 cups of milk (whole or 2%)

 - Preheat the oven to 350F or 180C.

-- Make the caramel: in a small pot, combine the sugar and water, put over medium heat and let boil.
-It is a good idea to moisten the walls of the pot so that they do not become sugary afterward.
-Let boil gently until a medium pale caramel form.
-Do not neglect the pot because it burns very fast.
-When the color is like tea is ready.
+- Make the caramel: In a small pot, combine the sugar and water, put over medium heat, and boil.
+Moistening the pot walls so they do not become sugary afterward is a good idea.
+Let boil, reduce the heat, and keep boiling until medium pale caramel forms (tea-colored).
+Please do not neglect the pot because it burns very fast.
+Do not stir.